tsunami416604/azure-docs.hu-hu/articles/app-service/containers/tutorial-php-mysql-app.md

 ---
-title: PHP (Laravel) és a Linux - az Azure App Service MySQL |} A Microsoft Docs
+title: PHP (Laravel) with MySQL on Linux - Azure App Service | Microsoft Docs
-description: Ismerje meg, hogyan tehet szert az Azure App Service Linux rendszeren dolgozik az Azure-ban MySQL-hez a PHP-alkalmazás.
-Laravel szerepel az oktatóanyagot.
+description: Learn how to get a PHP app working in Azure App Service on Linux, with connection to a MySQL database in Azure.
+Laravel is used in the tutorial.
 services: app-service\web
 author: cephalin
 manager: jeconnoc